Daisy Irani (television personality)

-Daisy Irani Subaiah is a Singaporean television actress, director, and producer of Indian origin.
+Daisy Irani Subaiah is an Indian-born Singaporean television actress, director, and producer.
+She is well known for her role in the 1995 TV show Under One Roof, which was the first English language Singaporean sitcom.

 Early life

 She was born to Gujarati film actress Padmarani and stage director Namdar Irani in Bombay, India.

 Career

 Early career

 Irani was an established actress in films and theatre in Gujarati, having acted in 18 Gujarati films, several television shows, and theatre performances with the Indian National Theatre.

 After she moved to Singapore, she appeared in the role of Daisy Matthews in the popular Singapore TV series Under One Roof televised in 1995.

-At Mediacorp, she was the executive producer for MediaCorp Studio's English Entertainment Productions Division.
+At Mediacorp, she was the executive producer for Mediacorp Studios' English Entertainment Productions Division.
 In 2007, she became the head of the Central Channel's Programming and Promotions, as well as their TV12 Creative Services Division.
-In 2008, the Central Channel became defunct after Kids Central and Arts Central were merged to form Okto, and Vasantham Central became a full-fledged channel as Vasantham, occupying the original Central channel.
+In 2008, the Central Channel became defunct after Kids Central and Arts Central were merged to form Okto where it took over the channel space and frequency formerly used by the-defunct Channel i, and Vasantham Central became a full-fledged channel as Vasantham, occupying the original Central channel space and frequency.